m4tx/arroch/README.md

   * Go to http://localhost:9000

 ## Database settings
-Database configuration in conf/application.conf
+Database configuration is in `conf/application.conf`, you may also need to change SQL dialect in `conf/META-INF/persistence.xml`

 ## Test data generator
 To fill the database with random data:
 * (For persistent database only) Drop tables from database (or switch to H2 in mem db provider)
-* In conf/application.conf set `databasePreloader.addTestData` to `true`
+* In `conf/application.conf` set `databasePreloader.addTestData` to `true`
 * Run the application (generation occurs on start, so it may take a few minutes for the first page to load)

 ## IntelliJ IDEA quickstart